jofas/blog/content/003-mongodump-archive-to-json/index.md

 * *Replication:* Backups were made daily and twice a week the backup device was changed.
-  Every hard drive not connected to the server is stored in a secure location off-site.
+  Every hard drive not currently connected to the server is stored in a secure location off-site.
   Before shutting down the service completely, there was a grace period where write access was revoked and people could only read the existing data.
   During that grace period the final, immutable state of the data was replicated